900 Ridge Street

 How LINX Works

 The new LINX Reflux Management System works to stop reflux at its source.
 Using a minimally invasive laparoscopic surgical technique, Dr. Schwaab will position the FDA-approved device around the esophagus just above the stomach.
 The quarter-sized flexible band of magnetic titanium beads strengthens the body’s natural barrier against acid reflux while allowing food and liquid to easily pass through when swallowing.
 The magnets open to allow food and liquid down, then close to prevent stomach contents from moving up, stopping acid reflux at the source.
-The surgery is performed under general anesthesia and takes about 30 minutes.
+The surgery is performed under general anesthesia and takes about an hour.
 The LINX system begins working immediately, and patients generally go home the same day or the next.

 Key Features of LINX Surgery for GERD